dhis2/dhis2-docs-implementation/content/support_documentation/dhis2-documentation-guide.md

 [ghostwriter](https://wereturtle.github.io/ghostwriter/) is a nice option;
 it is free and supports side-by-side preview and custom style sheets.

-> **TIP**
->
-> If you have the option to apply custom css to your markdown editor, set it to `./src/commonmark/en/resources/css/dhis2.css` to reflect the html output style for DHIS2!

 One of the key concepts to keep in mind when authoring documentation in markdown, or other presentation neutral formats, is that the **content** of the document should be considered first.
 The **presentation** of the